Godsmith/trainfinity3/README.md

 - creating track at end of station back diagonally along station removes platform from one too many tracks
 - wagons unloaded in the wrong direction
-- train disappeared when going to station with no coal

 ### In-game upgrades
 - range of stations (start with 1) - though it looks ugly when they are too far from ore